BanementI/random-repos/README.md

 - [croc](https://github.com/schollz/croc) - Like the Wormhole, but written in Go.
 Allows for encryption, passing over Tor, restarting transfers and more. 👩🏼‍🤝‍🧑🏼
 - [qBittorrent](https://github.com/qbittorrent/qBittorrent) - A BitTorrent client in Qt. 🏼‍🤝‍🧑🏼 :green_heart:
 - [mTorrent](https://github.com/nektro/mtorrent) - A totally configurable terminal torrent client. 🏼‍🤝‍🧑🏼
+- [Arbitrary Data To Video](https://github.com/fangfufu/Converting-Arbitrary-Data-To-Video) - Shell scripts to convert a file to a video, and back!
+Infinite storage. :blue_heart:

 ### Chat Programs
 - [qTox](https://qtox.github.io/) - Chat, voice, video and file transfer client using the Tox protocol. 👩🏼‍🤝‍🧑🏼